 Though beetles in the Geotrupes genus are large and heavy-looking they can and do fly both during the night and day.

-The adults emerge from the soil on warm nights and take flight in search of manure.
-The beetle below was found lying dead on some steps in Rhodes.
+The adults emerge from the soil on warm nights and take flight in search of dung.
+The beetle above was found lying dead on some steps in Rhodes.
 It is probably Geotrupes stercorosus, a dung scarabid commonly found on the island, and all over Europe, on hillsides, woodland and moorland.
 Adults are 14 - 20 mm long, black or blue/black with a metallic blue or green sheen.